fshowalter/franksmovielog.com-v1/content/reviews/0166-x-men-origins-wolverine-2009.md

 venue_notes:
 ---

-**Passionless prequel detailing Wolverine's origin.** Reeks of studio interference down to the awkward title.
+**Anemic prequel detailing Wolverine's origin.** Reeks of studio interference down to the awkward title.
 The nonsensical script feels like a Frankenstein amalgam of various drafts stitched together to meet a deadline.
 The plot-hole leaden result sacrifices gravitas for mass-market appeal, wasting the charismatic cast and stand-out photography.